 “Psychiatrists are continually discovering that what seems to be abnormal behavior is really a normal reaction to abnormal surroundings.“ — Earl Bond, MD, Staff Psychiatrist, Physician-in-Chief and Administrator, Institute of Pennsylvania Hospital, 1914 -1968.

-At Behavioral Health of the Palm Beaches, we always look for the root of most trauma-based symptoms, results of abandonment, neglect, and loss as suggested by Dr. Earl Bond.
+At Behavioral Health of the Palm Beaches also known as the Center for Alcohol & Drug Studies, we always look for the root of most trauma-based symptoms, results of abandonment, neglect, and loss as suggested by Dr. Earl Bond.
 More than ever before, we are seeing more and more people with learning disabilities or with some special education history including Asperger’s Syndrome and the autism spectrum.
 Again, there is more to abnormal behavior than just moral character.

 This intensive inpatient experience that our dual diagnosis patients receive is evidence-based and internally researched.
 We constantly monitor outcome studies to further refine our approaches and interventions.
 This is all conducted in primary substance abuse inpatient treatment centers.
 Our patients bond with their therapists from day one and continue with the same person until discharge.
 We believe our unique model of combining the best of what the 12 step model has to offer with a truly integrated psychiatric treatment model gives our patients their best chance of achieving a successful recovery.